Hosweay/roll20_scriptcards_tutorial/tutorial1.md

 Finally we jump to the `--:Done|` label to exit the script.

 ### Let's Apply Damage to the Target

+Note that I changed the HP of the Kobold token to 12 from 5 to illustrate this damage modification.

 ```text
 !scriptcard {{